 Corporate Office Roles (HR, Marketing, Logistics, etc.)

-If you’re more of a behind-the-scenes kind of person or want a Monday-to-Friday job, corporate careers at Weis cover everything from marketing to IT to logistics planning.
-These jobs are based at the main office and involve things like planning ads campaigns, handling employee benefits, or managing supply chain deliveries to stores.
+Corporate careers at Weis cover everything from marketing to IT to logistics planning.
+These jobs are based at the main office and involve things like planning ad campaigns, handling employee benefits, or managing supply chain deliveries to stores.
+You’ll work in teams, attend meetings, and focus on bigger-picture stuff that helps every store run better.

 Job Requirements: